THISTLEGORM Dive Site | Finest Dive site

 Planning Your Dive

-Here are the steps to dive in the Thistlegorm:
+Here are the steps to dive into the Thistlegorm:

 - Get certified: To dive the Thistlegorm, you will need to be an experienced diver with a certification level of at least Advanced Open Water.